Cubic fourfolds, Kuznetsov components and Chow motives: The Chow ring of powers of cubic fourfolds

 \section{The Chow ring of powers of cubic fourfolds}

-In this section, we gather the cycle-theoretic results needed about cubic fourfolds\,; Proposition~\ref{T:Franchetta} is used to obtain isomorphisms as quadratic spaces as in Theorem~\ref{T:cubics-quadratic}, and Theorem~\ref{thm:MCKcubic} is used in addition to upgrade those isomorphisms to isomorphisms of algebra objects as in Theorem~\ref{T:cubics}.
+In this section, we gather the cycle-theoretic results needed about cubic fourfolds\,; Proposition~\ref{T:Franchetta} is used to obtain isomorphisms as quadratic space objects as in Theorem~\ref{T:cubics-quadratic}, and Theorem~\ref{thm:MCKcubic} is used in addition to upgrade those isomorphisms to isomorphisms of algebra objects as in Theorem~\ref{T:cubics}.

 From now on, we fix a field $K$ with algebraic closure $\bar K$, Chow groups and motives are with rational coefficients ($R=\Q$), and we fix a Weil cohomology theory $\HH^*$ with coefficients in a field of characteristic zero.